Wheat production in the United States: Production

 The fungus Septoria tritici can cause wheat diseases.

-It is generally accepted that wheat is beneficial to grow in the off season compared to other crops as its planting occurs, depending on the agro-climatic condition, in late fall or early spring.
+It is generally accepted that wheat is beneficial to grow in the off-season compared to other crops as, depending on the agro-climatic condition, its planting occurs in late fall or early spring.
 This results in reduced application of fertilizers and pesticides, and less need for irrigation, and helps in preventing soil erosion.
-However, some of the negative effects identified in a study conducted by the FAO are natural habitat loss due to encroachment into new lands after degraded lands are abandoned, loss of indigenous species affecting the biodiversity, and milling operation causing dust pollution.
+However, some of the negative effects identified in a study conducted by the FAO are natural habitat loss due to encroachment into new lands after degraded lands are abandoned, loss of indigenous species affecting the biodiversity, and milling operations causing dust pollution.
 Historically, habitat conversion in the US has occurred in agropastoral land areas as in many other countries, and is considered a natural development.
 In the western US, habitat conversion is still an ongoing process because the subsidies provided by the government for wheat and other crops in the US have made it financially profitable to develop areas which otherwise would lie fallow; bluestem prairie is one such area.
 However, habitat expansion for wheat has stabilized since 2000.

 Grain elevator and storage facility in Enid, Oklahoma.
 "Queen Wheat City" is the nickname given to Enid, Oklahoma.
 It is also known as the "Wheat Capital" of Oklahoma and the United States for its immense grain storage capacity, and has the third-largest grain storage capacity in the world.

 Exports

 Nearly 50% of the wheat produced in the US is exported, although the share of the world market has declined due to competition from Argentina, Australia, Canada, European Union (France and Germany), Turkey, United Kingdom and also recently from Ukraine and Russia.
-The exported wheat varieties are hard red winter, white wheat (about 66%), Hard Red Spring (about 50%), Soft Red Winter, and durum wheat.
-However, the producers continue to increase exports as in the domestic market wheat products have not been competitive in recent years.
+The exported wheat varieties are hard red winter, white wheat (about 66%), hard red spring (about 50%), soft red winter, and durum wheat.
+However, producers continue to increase exports, as wheat products have not been competitive in the domestic market in recent years.

 One of the widely criticized export policies of the US was the PL 480 (Public Law 480), instituted in 1954, which lasted until 1969.
 India had a major share of about 50% in receiving this aid under it.
 This policy was criticized because it had damaged the export potential of many countries, in particular Australia and Canada.
 It was also said that this policy discouraged countries from developing their own agriculture.
 In India, this aid "bankrupted large numbers of Indian farmers".